About Ground Beef, Lean

 What is the lysine-arginine ratio of Ground Beef, Lean?

-The lysine-arginine ratio of Ground Beef, Lean is 1.24.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Ground Beef, Lean is 1.24, calculated from 1477.88mg lysine and 1194.69mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost